 Jacob is the Blockchain Association’s primary face on Capitol Hill, where he educates Members of Congress and their staff on the regulatory challenges facing the blockchain and cryptocurrency industry.
 Prior to joining the association, Jacob worked for a lobbying firm as well as progressive politicians in Georgia, Missouri, the United Kingdom, and Washington, DC.
 Jacob received his B.A. from Washington University in St. Louis, where he double-majored in Economics and Political Science and minored in History.

-Miller leads the association’s industry outreach efforts and coalition partnerships.
+Miller leads the association’s policy development.
 Prior to joining the association, Miller was a public policy associate at Goldstein Policy Solutions and has worked at Holland & Knight, the Office of the Majority Leader of the House of Representatives, the American Enterprise Institute, and McDonald’s.
 He earned a B.S. in international politics and a minor in Mandarin Chinese from Georgetown’s School of Foreign Service.

 Graham is the communication advisor to the Blockchain Association.
 He is responsible for designing and executing a national media and communication strategy to support the public policy goals of the Blockchain Association.

 Lon Goldstein is President of Goldstein Policy Solutions and has over 20 years of professional experience in public policy.
 Lon has worked in leadership positions in the financial services and telecommunications industries.
 Lon served as Senior Vice President, Government Relations at CIT and held a senior position in the Washington office of Merrill Lynch, where he helped manage the firm’s response to the 2008 financial crisis.
 On Capitol Hill, Lon worked as a policy advisor to Congressman Dick Zimmer (R-NJ).
 He received a BA from Lehigh University and an M.Phil from Glasgow University.